Ug Rung now looked spiky and forbidding. Holly’s engineers were constantly adding spikes, skulls, or bladed jags to the barbarian city.

 Krul’Dar walked out from the central tent.
 He surveyed her forces with a grim eye.

 “O’er a year ago, you told me you weren’t Kor’Thank.
-Back then, I didn’t understand what you meant.
+Back then, I didn’t understand.
 Now I do, impostor.”

 Holly scoffed.
 “What are you talking about?
 I’ve been anointed king by your holy pedo, Asslick Fuckfinger, or whatever the hell his name—”

 Krul’Dar cut her off.
 “This is part of your becoming, Holly Dent.
 Wodec says that things will be easier for you if y—”

 “Wodec?” she sneered.
 “Bring him out—I’ll set his ass straight.”
 Finally.
 She hadn’t forgotten about High Mage Wodec.